ShailenNaidoo/gatsby-webapp-starterpack/README.md

 ### 2. Deploy Code

-- Create [Netlify](https://www.netlify.com/) account and link to Github (only give permissions to the repository, not the entire account).
+- Create [Netlify](https://www.netlify.com/) project and link to Github (only give permissions to the repository, not the entire account).
+(On the `3.
+Build options, and deploy!` step you can use the default entries).
-- If site is being automatically deployed you can cancel it (we need to do some configuration first).
-- Create a `CYPRESS_INSTALL_BINARY` [enviroment variable](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) and set it to `0`.
-The binary is very helpful in local development, but takes a while to install and not needed in on Netlify.
-- You can then manually trigger a re-deploy.
+- The first deploy (that should still be running) takes a very long time.
+However, all subsequent deploys will be super-quick.
-- Once repository is deployed to Netlify, you can configure a custom domain.
+- In the mean-time you should configure a custom domain.
 (This will look something like `https://mydomain.netlify.com`).
+- Then repeat all above steps agin (create a brand new project), with the following changes:
+  - On the `3.
+Build options, and deploy!` step replace `gatsby build` with `npm run build:docs` and `public` with `.docz/`.
+  - Affix `-docs` to custom domain name.
+For example `https://mydomain.netlify.com` will turn into `https://mydomain-docs.netlify.com`
-- Go to custom domain in your browser to confirm that it deployed correctly.
+- Once both are deployed go to each domain in your browser to confirm that they deployed correctly.
+- In future both will deploy automatically if you make any changes/merge into the `master` branch on Github.

 ### 3. Add Integrations